KleinProjects/wazuh-notify/README.md

 Wazuh notify is a stateless implementation and only notifies: triggered by specific rules, agents, or threat levels.

 Wazuh notify is executed by configuring the **ossec.conf** and adding an **active response configuration**.

+### Please refer to https://docs.notifier.kleinsense.nl/wazuh-notifier.html for the full documentation.